On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

-Similarly to Example~\ref{ex:counter-machine-grids}, let $X \subset \grid \times \grid \times A_g^{\Z^2}$ be the SFT where each grid cell of the first component contains a simulated computation of $M$ on the third component, and adjacent grid cells synchronize the simulated counters so that each machine has the same value of $m$ and the colors of the simulated tiles match.
-We allow the simulation of $M$ to be cut at any point after the check but before it has halted.
-For each cross tile $t$ of the first component, we require that $t$ is matched with a horizontal line on the second component if and only if $t$ is adjacent to a simulated $b$-counter with value $1$ on the $A_g$-component.
-Also, each cross tile of the second component must be matched with a cross tile on the first component.
-For finitely many $n$ (including those for which the grid cells of $\xgrid(n)$ are too small to host a computation), we can enforce the contents of the second component by explicit rules.
+For each cross tile $t$ of the small grid, we require that $t$ is matched with a horizontal line on the large grid if and only if the northeast neighbor of $t$ contains a simulated $b$-counter with value $1$ on its $A_g$-component.
+Also, each cross tile of the large grid must be matched with a cross tile on the small grid.
+For finitely many widths of the small grid (including those for which the small grid cells are too small to host a computation), we can enforce the width of the large grid by explicit rules.
 This concludes the definition of $X_g$.
-We call the three components of $X_g$ the \emph{small grid layer}, the \emph{large grid layer} and the \emph{simulation layer}.

 We show that $X_g$ has the desired properties.
 Take any $n \geq 1$.
 Let $y$ and $z$ be such that $z' = (\xgrid(n), y, z) \in X_g$.
-If $n$ is large enough, every grid cell of the small grid hosts a simulation of $M$ that computes a tile from the same set $S_m$ and enforces the adjacency rules to its neighbors.
+If $n$ is large enough, every small grid cell (which has size $n \times n$) hosts a simulation of $M$ that computes a tile from the same set $S_m$ and enforces the adjacency rules to its neighbors.
 We must have $m \geq \log n$, since $M$ always runs for at least $m$ steps, which corresponds to at least $2^m$ rows in the tiling.

-By Lemma~\ref{lem:det-tilesets}, every valid tiling over $S_m$ contains a grid of finite width.
-Hence the small grid layer contains regularly spaces cross tiles that must be matched with horizontal lines on the large grid layer $y$.
-Thus $y$ has a finite-width grid, that is, it is a shifted version of some $\xgrid(k)$ for $k \in \N$.
-Moreover, the simulated grid of $S_m$ has width at least $g(2^m) \geq g(2^{\log n}) = g(n)$, so that of $y$ has width at least $n g(n) > g(n)$ for large enough $n$ (and small values of $n$ are handled separately).
-As the two grids must be aligned, we have $y = \sigma^{\vec v}(\xgrid(k))$ for some $k \geq g(n)$ and $\vec v \in n \Z^2$.
-Since $\xgrid(n)$ is $n$-periodic both horizontally and vertically, $\vec v$ can be chosen arbitrarily.
-Thus there exists some set $K \subset \{g(n), g(n+1), \ldots\}$ such that the claimed equation holds.
+By the second paragraph of this proof, the tiling of $S_m$ simulated on the small grid cells contains a grid of some finite width $w \geq g(2^m)$.
+Hence the small grid layer contains regularly spaced small grid cells that simulate cross tiles.
+These must be matched with horizontal lines on the large grid layer $y$.
+Thus $y$ has a finite-width large grid, that is, it is a shifted version of some $\xgrid(k)$ for $k \in \N$.
+Moreover, the simulated grid of $S_m$ has width $w \geq g(2^m) \geq g(2^{\log n}) = g(n)$, so the large grid of $y$ has width at least $n g(n) > g(n)$ for large enough $n$ (and small values of $n$ are handled separately).
+As the small and large grids must be aligned, we have $y = \sigma^{\vec v}(\xgrid(k))$ for some $k \geq g(n)$ and $\vec v \in n \Z^2$.
+Since the small grid $\xgrid(n)$ is $n$-periodic both horizontally and vertically, $\vec v$ can be chosen arbitrarily.
+Thus there exists some set $K \subset \{g(n), g(n)+1, \ldots\}$ such that the claimed equation holds.

 By compactness, the set $K$ must be finite.
 We show that for large enough $n$ it is also nonempty.
 For a given $m$, the simulated machine takes at most $h(m)$ steps to perform its computations, after which it runs for at least $h(m+1)$ more steps before halting, where $h(m) = 2^{m^q}$.
 It takes $C^t$ rows to simulate $t$ computation steps of the machine for a constant $C \geq 2$.
 This means that it is enough to find an $m$ such that $C^{h(m)} \leq n \leq C^{h(m+1)}$, so that the machine has enough space to perform the check in an $n \times n$ square, but not enough to halt.
 This is equivalent to